 Consider how you can avoid accidents in the future by disposing of the grounds more properly or utilizing safe garbage cans.
 While this may seem common sense, you’d be shocked how many dog owners are repeat offenders.

 Some of the side effects to be aware of are listed below:

-If your dog eats enough coffee grounds, he or she may experience some of the following negative effects, which usually appear within an hour or two after consumption:
+If your dog eats enough coffee grounds, they may experience some of the following negative effects, which usually appear within an hour or two after consumption:

 - Excessive excitability (being more active and alert than normal)